vladislav-plotnikov/KVMapper/README.md

 ## License

-KVMapping is available under the GNU v3 license.
+KVMapping is available under the MIT license.
 See the LICENSE file for more info.